 Especially, tell your doctor if you use or take:

 - a hormonal birth control method, such as birth control pills, shots, implants, patches, vaginal rings, and intrauterine devices (IUDs).
 Hormonal birth control methods may not work while you take NUVIGIL.
-Women who use one of these methods of birth control may have a higher chance for getting pregnant while taking NUVIGIL, and for one month after stopping NUVIGIL.
+Women who use one of these methods of birth control may have a higher chance for getting pregnant while taking NUVIGIL, and for 1 month after stopping NUVIGIL.
+You should use effective birth control while taking NUVIGIL and for 1 month after your final dose.
 Talk to your doctor about birth control choices that are right for you while taking NUVIGIL.

 Know the medicines you take.
 Keep a list of them and show it to your doctor and pharmacist when you get a new medicine.
 Your doctor or pharmacist will tell you if it is safe to take NUVIGIL and other medicines together.
 Do not start any new medicines with NUVIGIL unless your doctor has told you it is okay.